-ESF 10 provides for an effective and efficient response and recovery from Oil Spill, Hazardous Materials (HAZMAT) and Radiation incidents that threaten the lives and property of the citizens of Louisiana and the environment of the state.
-This ESF coordinates state resources responding to and remedying oil spills.
+ESF 10 provides for an effective and efficient response and recovery from oil spill, hazardous materials (HAZMAT) and radiological incidents that threaten the lives and property of the citizens of Louisiana and the environment of the state.
+This ESF coordinates state resources responding to and remedying these incidents.